Skip to content

 • shared.JSONUnmarshal[A any](data []byte) (A, error)

-Below is an example of how to use those functions and how the output JSON looks like.
+Below is an example of how to use these functions and how the output JSON looks like.

 example/tree_json_test.go